jhaochenz96/noise-implicit-bias/README.md

 # Shape Matters: Understanding the Implicit Bias of the Noise Covariance

 Code for the paper "Shape Matters: Understanding the Implicit Bias of the Noise Covariance".
+The original paper is [here](https://arxiv.org/abs/2006.08680).

 ## Experiments for VGG19 model on Cifar100
 The flag ``--update_type`` determines which update to use: standard SGD, adding Gaussian noise, or adding label noise.
 The flag ``--label_noise`` determines the scale of the label noise that is added, and the flag ``--inner_lr`` determines the scale of Gaussian noise added.
 All scripts should be run in the folder ``cifar100``.